dalawson0/SISE/README.md

-# SISE - Simultaneous Input and State Estmation for MATLAB
+# SISE - Simultaneous Input and State Estimation for MATLAB

-**Author:** Daniel Lawson,
+**Author:** Daniel Lawson, Savannah Macero, Elikplim Gah, Sze Zheng Yong **License:** MIT
-**License:** MIT

 ---

 ## Overview
-**SISE** is a MATLAB toolbox providing algorithms for **Simultaneous Input and State Estimation (SISE)** in linear systems.
-The toolbox is designed to support research, simulation, and practical applications in state estimation and controls.
+**SISE** is a MATLAB toolbox providing algorithms for **Simultaneous Input and State Estimation (SISE)** of linear dynamical systems.
+The toolbox is designed to support research, simulation, and real-world applications in state estimation and control.

 ## Version Information